Rahul is a movie addict who can never get enough of good films. His all time favorites are Inception, 12 Angry Men, and Scarface.

 Directed by Steven Spielberg, this Tom Hanks starrer follows the story of a U.S. lawyer who has no choice but to defend a Russian spy, a traitor who betrayed his own country by leaking sensitive information to the other side.
 He knows that this case will make him fatally unpopular, but decline he can’t, for his win will secure freedom of a U.S. spy captured by the Russians.

 Mark Rylance’s portrayal of a dogged Russian spy evokes hatred and sympathy at the same time - a testimony to the fact that he is playing in the biggest of leagues.
 For a supposed villain to tug at our heart like that implies a biased script, and it’s true to some extent.

 The sheer brilliance of Tom Hanks also deserves a mention, who shines in the role of a loyal-to-his-cause lawyer.
 Both lead characters will make you root for their causes, which is essentially the same.

 The story at times might feel like cold war propaganda, but that doesn’t take the edge off from this gem of a movie.
-Without spoiling anything, there are some heart-wrenching scenes that will stay with you for a while.
+Without spoiling anything, there are some heart-wrenching scenes in Bridge of Spies that will stay with you for a while.